 - a dedicated Child Safety Officer for the organisation who, with the CEO and senior management team, leads implementation of Ministerial Order 1359 and child safety practices; - a Code of Conduct for Staff which outlines clear expectations for appropriate staff behavior including with children/ students under the age of 18.
-The Code applies to all staff, volunteers and contractors; - a Child Safety Code of Conduct which new and ongoing staff re-commit to annually at staff appraisals; and - Annual child safety reviews by Wyndham CEC, including regular reporting from the CEO to the Wyndham CEC Board.
+The Code applies to all staff, volunteers and contractors; - a Child Safety and Wellbeing Code of Conduct which new and ongoing staff recommit to annually through Employment Hero, Wyndham CEC's Online portal; and - Annual child safety reviews by Wyndham CEC, including regular reporting from the CEO to the Wyndham CEC Board.